Germany needs jabs, not omicron's 'dirty vaccination' — health minister | DW | 08.01.2022

 Speaking to the Sunday edition of German daily Welt, Lauterbach said gaining immunity through infection was a "dirty vaccination" and not the solution.

 "We still need a vaccine mandate.
-Otherwise, omicron is a dirty vaccination through the back door.
-One would count on everyone getting infected sooner or later and getting immunity.
-Such infestation would cause big problems," Lauterbach said.
+Otherwise, omicron is a dirty vaccination through the backdoor.
+Counting on everyone getting infected sooner or later and becoming immune ... would cause big problems," Lauterbach said.

 The omicron version of the virus is so far appearing to be milder than previous variants.
 But the health minister warned that "many people would become seriously ill with often permanent damage," if omicron was left unchecked.